Deltares/hydromt/docs/dev/plugin-quickstart.rst

     landuse_fn: vito
     reclass_table_fn: vito_reclass

 Finally, with the generic methods and sub-model classes of HydroMT, we try to support a certain range of data processing methods.
-If you find that there is no method available for your case, you can always open an issue and if we think your proposed method can be re-used by others, it could be added to the core.
-However, for some complex or very specific data processing, this will not be the case.
-For example, if your model requires a specific soil parameter that can be computed using only specific equation(s) based on soil properties data.
-In these cases, you can either pre-compute your parameter and use the core method to resample/extract, or write down your specific workflow/equation in your model plugin.
+If you find that there is no method available for your case, you can always open a feature request issue and if we think your proposed method can be re-used by others, it could be added to the core.
+However, for some data processing workloads, this will not be the case.
+This could be a very strong reason for you to write your own plugin.

 .. _plugin_create: